Acts of the Unspeakable

-Acts of the Unspeakable is the third album by the American death metal band Autopsy.
-The album was self-produced by the band, was the only album to feature Josh Barohn on bass.
+Acts of the Unspeakable is the third studio album by the American death metal band Autopsy.
+The album was self-produced by the band, was the only album to feature Josh Barohn, formerly of Suffocation, on bass.

+Music and lyrics

 Joe Davita of Loudwire said the album sees the band "in their most starved and ravenous state."
 He described the band's self-production as achieving "a certain warmth as the meaty guitar tones slide off the bone, marinating in a simmering cauldron of human flesh."

+The track "Battery Acid Enema" is about torturing someone by pouring sulfuric acid into their anus.